-In New Zealand acupuncture has been covered by the ACC (Accident Compensation Corporation) since the 1990’s when members of the New Zealand Register of Acupuncturists Inc became the sole treatment providers for this treatment modality.
-There are now over 500 New Zealand Register of Acupuncturists Inc members throughout New Zealand providing acupuncture treatment for people who have had injuries.
+In New Zealand acupuncture has been covered by the ACC (Accident Compensation Corporation) since the 1990s when Members of Acupuncture NZ (then known as The New Zealand Register of Acupuncturists Inc) became the sole treatment providers for this treatment modality.
+There are now over 600 Members of Acupuncture NZ throughout New Zealand providing acupuncture treatment for people who have had injuries.

 Please note that the acupuncture provided under ACC can only be provided for treatment related to the injury and the rehabilitation for that specific injury.
 This means that you can’t have any other personal health issues treated with acupuncture under the ACC system.
 Only the injury can be treated.